Skip to main content

 • Demo: bundled, pre-processed demo Set (English)

 The bundled Demo includes Obsidian-style notes and folder-style documents, and seeds a Browser Clips demo source when Browser Clips storage is available on your Mac.
-This lets you explore timeline/day/daypart summaries immediately, even before adding your own sources or configuring an API key.
+This lets you explore timeline grouping and automatic summaries immediately, even before adding your own sources or configuring an API key.
 Demo is fixed to Online mode, because its bundled sample content is already pre-processed.
 To test Mixed mode, use or create another Set.

 Step 3: Guided Excerpt